Online Maximum Matching with Recourse: Online matching in the edge arrival model

 \subsection{The algorithm AMP}

-In the more general \emph{online set packing problem} sets arrive online and the goal is to maintain a collection of disjoint sets, maximizing their number.
-Avitabile \etal \cite{AvitabileMathieu:13:Online} proposed the \emph{doubling algorithm} which is defined for even $k$ only.
-It has a parameter $r>1$ and there is a decision variable for every set which can be changed at most $k$ times.
+We study the performance of an algorithm proposed by Avitabile \etal \cite{AvitabileMathieu:13:Online} for the more general \emph{online set packing problem}.
+In this problem sets arrive online, and the objective is to maintain a collection of disjoint sets that has maximum cardinality.
+More specifically,~\cite{AvitabileMathieu:13:Online} proposed a \emph{doubling algorithm} which is defined for even $k$ only.
+The algorithm has a parameter $r>1$ and there is a decision variable for every set which can be changed at most $k$ times.
 The algorithm works in phases, sequentially numbered by an integer $p$.
-Initially $p=0$, and $\textrm{ALG}_{0}=\emptyset$.
-Let $\ell$ be the largest integer such that the optimal solution has value at least $r^{\ell}$, and let $\ell$ be $-\infty$ if the optimal solution is empty.
-Whenever this value increases, the algorithms starts a new phase.
-We define $\ell(p)$ as the value $\ell$ during phase $p$.
-We have $\ell(p) + i \leq \ell(p+i)$ for every positive integer $i$.
-At the beginning of a new phase, all decision variables that have been changed fewer than $k$ times are set as in OPT, resulting in the current solution $\textrm{ALG}_{p}$ (note that the algorithm crucially depends on $k$ being even in order to produce a feasible solution).
+Initially $p=0$, and the algorithm's current solution is $\textrm{AMP}_{0}=\emptyset$.
+Let $\ell$ be the largest integer such that the optimal solution has value at least $r^{\ell}$, where $\ell$ is defined to be $-\infty$ if the optimal solution is empty.
+Whenever this value increases, the algorithm starts a new phase.
+We define $\ell(p)$ as the value of $\ell$ during phase $p$, and thus

+for every positive integer $i$.
+At the beginning of a new phase, all decision variables that have been changed fewer than $k$ times are set as in OPT, resulting in the current solution $\textrm{AMP}_{p}$ (note that the algorithm crucially depends on $k$ being even in order to produce a feasible solution).
+In between phases, AMP does not make any changes to its current solution.